qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

 Using the GitHub web interface
 ==============================

-The GitHub web interface offers you ways to easily:
+The GitHub web interface offers you easy ways to:

 * edit files,
 * preview and commit your changes,